MY INTERNET WRITING :

 Personal contacts such as that one from the tug of war governing body were memorable highlights, as of course were e-mails from people associated with causes, institutions or places about which I had written, and also some notable Twitter followings which I received as a result of promoting my pages there.

-Two other notable landmarks should also be mentioned.
+Two other big landmarks should also be mentioned.
 The 500,000th visitor arrived at my pages at the end of 2014, and I chalked up the 1,000,000th visit in July 2017.
 It's easy to convince oneself that one million visits is something to celebrate, and so I did, and that is the subject of another page at HubPages and indeed on this, my own website (you can find it in the menu at the top of the page).

 The problems that a non-commercial internet writer like myself faces when trying to find suitable free images with which to illustrate his articles.